 - Soak raw peanuts in cool water for 30 minutes – 1 hour.
 Drain, rinse and repeat 3 times or until the water runs clear and peanut shells are cleaned.

 - In a large stock pot cover peanuts with a salty brine made of 1 cup plain salt per 1 gallon of water.

 - Ladle peanuts and liquid into clean hot mason jars leaving 1/2″ head space.
 Do not pack the peanuts in the jars, they should float freely.

 - Clean jar rims with damp paper towel and apply 2 piece canning lids.

-- Process in pressure canner at 11 lbs pressure, 45 minutes for quarts or 50 minutes for pints.
+- Process in pressure canner at 11 lbs pressure, 45 minutes for pints or 50 minutes for quarts.
 At higher altitudes additional time may be needed.
 Refer to the National Center for Home Food Preservation for additional time requirements.